dftbplus/develguide/docs/gitworkflow.rst

 #.
 Integrate any changes that appeared on `main` during your feature
    development.

-   * If your feature branch consists of only one or two commits, it does not contain any merge-commits and no other branches had been derived from it (and you are an experienced git user) you may rebase your branch on current `main`:
+   * If your feature branch consists of only one or two commits, does not contain any merge-commits, and no other branches have been derived from it (and you are an experienced git user) you may want to rebase your branch on current `main`:

      - Check out your feature branch::